A little about me:

-After living almost 10 years in beautiful central Kentucky, we recently made the cross-country move to a new food paradise – the East Bay in California.
+In 2013, after living almost 10 years in beautiful central Kentucky, we made the cross-country move to a new food paradise – the East Bay in California.
+Recently we set off for a new adventure once again.
+This time to California’s south Central Valley.
+A different kind of food paradise, the heart of agriculture.
 I’m also an avid traveler and former ex-pat who lived in southern Brazil from 2007 through 2009.
 During my time in Brazil, I began freelance writing which eventually led to the publication of my first book, The Everything Guide to Food Remedies.
 Along with cooking and travel, some of my other favorite things include my husband, and our two pugs Macy Mae and Dixie.

 After a rocky relationship with running throughout my life, I finally got hooked in 2010 when I ran my first half marathon.
 I’ve run a few more races since, including my first full marathon in June 2013.